 This option is selected by default and all previous versions of Creative Cloud apps are uninstalled when you update to the latest version.
 Deselect Remove old versions to retail previously installed versions of the software.

-Under Advanced Settings, the options Keep Preferences and Remove Old Versions are not available for Adobe XD, Lightroom CC, and Lightroom Classic CC.
+Under Advanced Options, the options Keep Preferences and Remove Old Versions are not available for Adobe XD, Lightroom CC, and Lightroom Classic CC.
 If you need to roll back to a prior version, see Install previous version of your Creative Cloud app.
 Your existing preferences are always retained.

 If there is a problem while auto-updating your apps, you will receive one of the following OS notifications: